commercetools/connect-payment-integration-template/processor/README.md

 {"token":"<token>"}
 ```

-Use the token to authenticate your requests.
+Use the token to authenticate requests protected by JWT: `Authorization: Bearer <token>`.